 Now, put the substitution and income effects together.
 When the price of pizza increased, Ogden consumed less of it, for two reasons shown in the exhibit: the substitution effect of the higher price led him to consume less and the income effect of the higher price also led him to consume less.
 However, when the price of pizza increased, Ogden consumed the same quantity of haircuts.
-The substitution effect of a higher price for pizza meant that haircuts became relatively less expensive (compared to pizza), and this factor, taken alone, would have encouraged Ogden to consume less of both goods, and this factor, taken alone, would have encouraged Ogden to consume less of both goods, and this factor, taken alone, would have encouraged Ogden to consume fewer haircuts.
+The substitution effect of a higher price for pizza meant that haircuts became relatively less expensive (compared to pizza), and this factor, taken alone, would have encouraged Ogden to consume more haircuts.
+However, the income effect of a higher price for pizza meant that he wished to consume less of both goods, and this factor, taken alone, would have encouraged Ogden to consume fewer haircuts.
 As shown in Figure 4, in this particular example the substitution effect and income effect on Ogden's consumption of haircuts are offsetting-so he ends up consuming the same quantity of haircuts after the price increase for pizza as before.